330 West 42nd Street: 21st century

 330 West 42nd Street received some facade renovations during the mid-2010s.
-The restoration of the facade won an award in 2019 from the New York Landmarks Conservancy.
+The restoration of the facade, designed by Cosmo Veneziale, won an award in 2019 from the New York Landmarks Conservancy.
 At the time, the Service Employees International Union (SEIU) was a major tenant, although its lease was scheduled to expire in October 2020.
 Deco Towers announced in 2018 that it planned to convert the 16th through 34th floors into residential condominiums, following the expiry of SEIU's lease.
-The plan to convert the upper stories to apartments was subsequently abandoned.
+The plan to convert the upper stories into apartments was subsequently abandoned.

+Renovation and residential conversion

 By early 2021, the building had been vacated in preparation for its renovation.
 That February, the LPC approved a plan by Moed de Armas and Shannon Architects (MdeAS) to renovate part of the building.
 The plans called for renovating the facade and signs on the ground floor, as well as a new tenant doorway at West 42nd Street.
 MdeAS also proposed gutting the streamlined lobby as part of a series of changes to reconfigure the lower floors, formerly occupied by SEIU, for office use.

-After a tweet of the proposed design of the replacement lobby circulated, numerous preservationists petitioned the LPC to grant landmark status to the lobby's interior.
+After a tweet about the replacement lobby's design circulated, preservationists petitioned the LPC to grant landmark status to the lobby's interior.
 A plan to remove the mcgraw-hill sign atop the crown, replacing it with one spelling out the building's address, was rejected by the LPC after opposition from preservationists.
 The following month, a spokesperson for the building's owner claimed that the lobby had mostly been demolished but that pieces were being stored.
 According to Gerard Nocera of Resolution Real Estate (the asset manager for Deco Towers), the LPC had rejected three requests to preserve the lobby during the preceding decades.
-The LPC had declined to preserve the lobby because it had been substantially altered during the 1980s.
-The $120 million renovation had included adding amenity spaces, refurbishing the office floors into an open plan, reconfiguring the lobby, and installing operable windows and air filters.
-In addition, Deco Towers replaced "nonhistorical windows", added doors for loading docks and outdoor terraces, and replaced the elevators.
+The LPC had declined to protect the lobby because it had been substantially altered during the 1980s.

+The $120 million renovation included adding amenities such as outdoor terraces, event rooms, and a fitness center; refurbishing the office floors into an open plan; reconfiguring the lobby; and installing windows and air filters.
+In addition, Deco Towers replaced windows that were not part of the original design; added doors for loading docks and outdoor terraces; and replaced the elevators.
+In September 2021, the New York Supreme Court dismissed a lawsuit from preservationists who sought to protect the lobby, in part because the lobby had been substantially modified.
+The owners were allowed to dispose of the lobby's decorations, which had been placed in storage.
+The renovation was completed the same month, and Resolution Real Estate started leasing office space.